RaspAP/raspap-docs/docs/quick_start.md

 # Quick start

 RaspAP gives you two different ways to get up and running quickly.
-The simplest and recommended approach is to use a custom SD card image with RaspAP preinstalled.
+The simplest and recommended approach is to use a custom Raspberry Pi OS image with RaspAP preinstalled.
 This option eliminates guesswork and gives you a base upon which to build.
-Alternatively, you may execute the Quick installer on an existing compatible OS.
-Both methods are described in the following sections.
+Alternatively, you may execute the Quick installer on an existing [compatible OS](index.md#compatible-operating-systems).
+Each method is described in the following sections.

 ## Pre-built image
-Custom RaspAP images based on Raspberry Pi OS Lite are available for direct download.
+Custom Raspberry Pi OS Lite images with the latest RaspAP are available for direct download.
 This includes both 32- and 64-bit builds for ARM architectures.

 !!! tip Tip
     Before downloading a custom OS with RaspAP preinstalled, refer to [this resource](https://www.raspberrypi.com/software/operating-systems/) to ensure compatibility with your hardware.